zesun33/ML_roadmap/README.md

 A comprehensive 20-week learning management system for ML researchers transitioning to FAANG software engineering roles, featuring an interactive web application with AI integration.

+## ✨ 2024 Website Upgrade ✨

+This project has undergone a significant upgrade in July 2024 to improve maintainability, performance, and user experience.
+The following enhancements have been implemented:

+*   **Codebase Refactoring**: The original monolithic `index.html` has been refactored into separate HTML, CSS (`style.css`), and JavaScript (`script.js`) files.
+This improves code organization and maintainability.
+*   **Link Verification**: A comprehensive link audit was performed using a custom Python script (`link_verifier.py`).
+All `neetcode.io` links were verified as active, while `leetcode.com` links returned a `403 Forbidden` status, indicating a potential access issue for programmatic verification.
+*   **Accessibility Audit**: An accessibility audit was conducted using `axe-core`.
+Issues were identified, and attempts were made to fix them.
+However, due to limitations with the development environment's file editing tools, some issues could not be fully resolved.
+*   **SEO Improvements**: The website's SEO has been enhanced by adding descriptive meta tags (title, description, keywords) and Open Graph/Twitter card information.
+A `sitemap.xml` has also been created.

+---

 ## 🎉 **PROJECT STATUS: PRODUCTION READY - ALL ENHANCEMENTS COMPLETED** ✅

 **🏆 Major Achievement**: All four enhancement options (A, B, C, D) have been successfully completed: